fmu2/snag_release/README.md

 ## Introduction

-This code repo implements an SnAG, a scalable and accurate model for long-form video grounding --- localizing moments within an untrimmed long video based on text descriptions.
+This code repo implements SnAG, a scalable and accurate model for long-form video grounding --- localizing moments within an untrimmed long video based on text descriptions.
 SnAG features a minimalist, late-fusion design for scalable inference, while supporting video-centric sampling for scalable training.
 Without bells and whistles, SnAG achieves 44.86% R1\@0.5 and 70.66% R5\@0.5 on TACoS, outperforming the previous state of the art by 8.53 and 12.75 absolute percentage points, respectively.
 Further, SnAG demonstrates strong results on Ego4D-NLQ (13.57% mean R1 and 32.92 mean R5) and the more challenging MAD dataset (5.55 R1\@0.5 and 13.75 R5\@0.5).
 Our paper is accepted to CVPR 2024 and an arXiv version can be found at [this link](https://arxiv.org/abs/2404.02257).

 Related projects:
 > [**ActionFormer: Localizing Moments of Actions with Transformers**](https://arxiv.org/abs/2202.07925) <br>